Icofunding/cgs-contracts/README.md

 * Create CGS factory to simplify the deployment
 * Fix Redeem formula
 * Withdraw ether by ICO launcher
+* Lock tokens used in Redeem
+* Reduce the total supply of tokens in Redeem by the number of token in "Redeem vesting"

 ## Interface